fabrizioe/code-conventions/README.md

 # GitHub Actions CI/CD Pipeline

 This repository implements a comprehensive CI/CD pipeline following trunk-based development practices with semantic versioning and automated release management.
+Semantic-release automatically tags new releases on the main branch after pull requests are merged.
+The develop branch is used for feature integration and does not trigger releases.

 ## Pipeline Overview